avigloz/website-markdown/info/about.md

 Here's my email address:
 *avi [/\\t] avigloz [d0t] net*

-**Do:** reach out for anything personal or business-related, but <br>
-**don't:** try to sell me anything (at all - I'll mark you as spam).

-If you reach via any other email address that you think might be mine, I won't see it.

 If you're interesting in **tutoring services**, look [here](../tutoring/).

 As I may reply to emails from my phone, I cannot reliably/consistently encrypt communication via email.\
 For sensitive matters, please use the phone number on my résumé and contact me via Signal.

-My PGP fingerprint is provided on the home page of this site (on the desktop version).\
-Please use that for verifying authenticity if you feel that something may be amiss.